awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

    **s3://<name of your S3 bucket>/<folder path>/<CSV filename>**

    Provide the AWS Identity and Access Management \(IAM\) role Amazon Resource Name \(ARN\) that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+The default `import-mode` is `FULL`\.
+For more information see [Updating existing bulk data](updating-existing-bulk-data.md)\.
 For more information about the operation, see [CreateDatasetImportJob](API_CreateDatasetImportJob.md)\.

    ```
    aws personalize create-dataset-import-job \
    --job-name dataset import job name \
    --dataset-arn dataset arn \
    --data-source dataLocation=s3://bucketname/filename \
-     --role-arn roleArn
+   --role-arn roleArn \
+   --import-mode FULL
    ```

    The dataset import job ARN is displayed, as shown in the following example\.